filmhubhq/filmhubhq.github.io/_posts/2013-10-06-how-to-avoid-rejection.md

 ###Letterboxing

 This is the #1 QC issue that we face, despite it being prominently at the top of the NO column of ourupload specs.
 And that’s understandable.
 Most editors assume that a film looks better when letterboxed, so that’s how they export it.
-The problem is the VoD outlets have their own letterboxing issues — because they all have proprietary video players, and because films are played on a variety of devices — from PCs to tablets to phones to smart TVs.
+The problem is the VOD outlets have their own letterboxing issues — because they all have proprietary video players, and because films are played on a variety of devices — from PCs to tablets to phones to smart TVs.
 So they want the video “clean” — no letterboxing.
 No way around it — you’ll need to re-save that ProRes file without the black bars.

 ###Images